olcf/olcf-user-docs/systems/riker_user_guide.rst

 Sharing GPU nodes
 -----------------

-Each GPU node has 64 Cores that can be allocated on a 1-Core basis and come with an equal share of memory (~24GB per core); however, 32 Cores (16 per GPU) are reserved for the GPUs and can only allocated if you also allocate the bound GPU.
+Each GPU node has 64 Cores that can be allocated on a single-core basis and come with an equal share of memory (~24GB per core); however, 32 Cores (16 per GPU) are reserved for the GPUs and can only allocated if you also allocate the bound GPU.

 The reserved cores are automatic allocated when a GPU is requested ``--gpus``.
 All other cores on the GPU nodes operate as "Flex / Shared" cores that can be allocated